ACI VLAN Pools: Definitions

 - A single VLAN Pool can be associated to many or all domains configured in the APIC.

 - A VLAN Pool is used internally by the fabric to map endpoints to EPGs.
-Remember that the concept of VLANs has in ACI a local significance.
+Remember that the concept of VLAN has in ACI a local significance: a VLAN in ACI is just telling the leaf port which encapsulation it should put on the frame travelling southbound from APIC.

 - A VLAN Pool has a VLAN allocation type.
 It means how the VLANs from this VLAN Pool will be allocated.
 VLAN allocation can be Static Allocation or Dynamic Allocation.